Maki-Daisuke/go-triegun/README.md

   - Tag that is icluded in the generated functions
   - For example, if you specify `"UA"`, it generates functions `MatchUA` and `MatchUAString`

-This way (use `gentriematcher`) just works well, but does not look so cool.
+This way (use `triegun`) just works well, but does not look so cool.
 And sometimes, it's not useful, if you want to match against newline character ("\n") or other special characters.
 In those case, you can use "go generate".
 See the next section.